MrTheGood/portfolio_android/README.md

 # Kotlin Multiplatform Portfolio app
-My perosnal portfolio as a [Kotlin Multiplatform project](https://kotlinlang.org/docs/reference/multiplatform.html).
+My personal portfolio as a [Kotlin Multiplatform project](https://kotlinlang.org/docs/reference/multiplatform.html).

 This is currently still a work in progress.